Video Game / Kamen Rider Climax Heroes

 - Corrected in Fourze, all the incomplete characters got new/improved moves, a finishing move and can use their Super Gauge to enter a temporary Super Mode with increased power and a few different combos.

-- Super Mode: Different versions, depending on what gauge colour is chosen, in Climax Heroes OOO and Fourze (in the original and Double, all Riders act as Red Gauge Riders, sans for the Kamen Rider Kabuto Riders and Faiz, and those who act as gray gauge characters):
+- Super Mode: Different versions, depending on what gauge color is chosen, in Climax Heroes OOO and Fourze (in the original and Double, all Riders act as Red Gauge Riders, sans for the Kamen Rider Kabuto Riders and Faiz, and those who act as gray gauge characters):

-- Super Mode: Red gauge characters, who can change into a more powerful form when their Rider Gauge is full, and use this to cancel their actions (All main Riders except for OOO + Zeronos and Accel can use this gauge in Climax Heroes OOO.
+- Power Up: Red gauge characters, who can change into a more powerful form when their Rider Gauge is full, and use this to cancel their actions (All main Riders except for OOO + Zeronos and Accel can use this gauge in Climax Heroes OOO.
 In Climax Heroes Fourze, OOO and Black RX can use this gauge, as well.
 In Super Climax Heroes, Wizard, Fourze and Meteor can also use this gauge.)

-- Riders with a gray gauge get no Super Mode whatsoever (Everyone not mentioned in the previous list and Double can use this gauge, and many more in Fourze).
+- Assault: Riders with a gray gauge get no Super Mode whatsoever (Everyone not mentioned in the previous list and Double can use this gauge, and many more in Fourze).
 In Fourze, characters with a Grey gauge can now power up and get a few new moves for a limited time.

 - Three characters have "special" versions of the gauges: Kamen Rider Kabuto Hyper Mode is a Red Gauge, yet can activate Clock Up as if he was a Blue Gauge.
 Kamen Rider Decade's Kamen Ride is a green gauge, yet it can cancel his actions as if it were a red gauge.
 As of Super, the first Kamen Rider TheBee is an Orange Gauge, but can also activate his Clock Up, much like Hyper Kabuto.